TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 Mathematics!
 The patch modifies mathematics (calculations) behind the address used for the player to use the pointer!

-*Sidenote*: An alternative way to get here (without examining CWCheat patch instructions) was to examine the closest *jump-to* location (as detected by pretty smart Debugger, and outlined green in the screenshot) and guess that the calculations occur here.
+*Sidenote*: An alternative way to get here (without examining CWCheat patch instructions) was to examine the closest *jump-to* location (as detected by pretty smart Debugger, outlined green in the screenshot) and guess that the calculations occur here.

 Let's set up 2 breakpoints and try to see what is happening here.